5.5. Covariance of Dependent Random Variables

 5.5.1.
 Beyond Independence: Understanding Covariance

-When analyzing two random variables \(X\) and \(Y\) together, we often want to know: When \(X\) is large, does \(Y\) also tend to be larger?
-Or do \(X\) and \(Y\) tend to move in the opposite direction?
+When analyzing two random variables \(X\) and \(Y\) together, we often ask: when \(X\) is large, does \(Y\) also tend to be large, or do they usually move in the opposite directions?
 Covariance provides a mathematical way to measure this relationship.

 Definition